Wallace Markfield: Life

+and her successor showed no interest.
+Eventually Andrea published it electronically.

 Work

 In addition to To an Early Grave and Teitelbaum's Window Markfield also wrote You Could Live If They Let You (1974), Multiple Orgasms (1977) and Radical Surgery (1991).
 The 1991 thriller was already conceived by the end of the 1970s.
 Throughout his writing career, Markfield also contributed at least 40 articles to periodicals.
-Dalkey Archive Press reissued Teitlebaum's Window in October 1999 and To an Early Grave in December 2000.
+Dalkey Archive Press reissued Teitelbaum's Window in October 1999 and To an Early Grave in December 2000.

 Multiple Orgasms

 In an interview conducted in the spring of 1978 at Markfield's home in Port Washington, New York he said: "[Multiple Orgasms] was a first person narrative, completely through the eyes of a woman.
 I found it awfully tiresome after a while, though I never find women tiresome.
 But she became just a great bore to me.
 After about a hundred and seventy-five pages or so, I just gave up.
 It was getting nowhere."
 It was published only as a limited edition of about three hundred copies, individually numbered and signed by the author.